 Now, here’s orchestral arrangement.
 This song is clearly beloved by many, if the sheer number of covers on YouTube are any indication.
 Here’s an incredible a capella version by incredibly talented artist Smooth McGroove, a bluegrass cover version by Banjo Guy Ollie and, of course, all of the versions featured in the games (warning: this video is long).

 Also, if you’ve ever wanted to play this on the electric guitar, you can!
 Here’s a link to some guitar tab.
 It’s quite accurate and we’ll post our own (brief) performance of the tune in the next few weeks.

 Bloody Tears (Simon’s Quest)

 Bloody Tears is basically Simon’s theme and is probably the best known tune from the series, aside from Vampire Killer.
 If you’ve ever played Simon’s Quest, you’re probably sick of this tune, since it’s basically the only thing that plays throughout the adventure (not really; there are other tunes in the game).
+It also had a starring moment in the climax of the second season of Netflix’s adaptation of Castlevania III: Dracula’s Curse.
 That aside, there have been some interesting version of this one, which we’ll get to below.
 First, let’s hear it as originally intended: